vincent-lecrubier-skydio/eslint-seatbelt/README.md

 - Many tools in this genre

-Error counts are stored in a single `seatbelt.tsv` file in a line-oriented format that minimizes (but doesn't totally eliminate) merge pain.
+Error counts are stored in a single `eslint.seatbelt.tsv` file in a line-oriented format that minimizes (but doesn't totally eliminate) merge pain.

-eslint-seatbelt tracks the allowed number of errors per file in the `seatbelt.tsv` file, and reduces the count whenever you run `eslint` after fixing an error.
-Pair with lint-on-save in your editor or with pre-commit hooks to fully automate the process, although its not required: in CI, `eslint` verifies the `seatbelt.tsv` file is up-to-date.
+eslint-seatbelt tracks the allowed number of errors per file in the `eslint.seatbelt.tsv` file, and reduces the count whenever you run `eslint` after fixing an error.
+Pair with lint-on-save in your editor or with pre-commit hooks to fully automate the process, although its not required: in CI, `eslint` verifies the `eslint.seatbelt.tsv` file is up-to-date.

 ## Setup